davidpots/playsongnotes/_lessons/246 [Randy Newman] You've Got a Friend in Me.md

 ---
 layout: song

-title: Guitar lesson for "You've Got a Friend in Me" by Randy Newman (from Toy Story)
+title: '"You''ve Got a Friend in Me" by Randy Newman (from Toy Story)'
 song_title:  You've Got a Friend in Me
 artist: Randy Newman
 year: 1995